anav-dev/hand-embroidery/README.md

   Click here to check them out: [Featured By Section](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/section-featuredby.jpg),  [Quote Section](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/section-quote.jpg), [CTA Section](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/section-cta.jpg)
 - __Future Features__

-  **Error Page:** Making a special page for errors, like when a page isn't found (404 error), to help users find their way around more easily.
+  Error Page: Making a special page for errors, like when a page isn't found (404 error), to help users find their way around more easily.

-  **Inner Pages:** Adding new inner pages with videos and easy-to-follow tutorials to encourage people to try hand embroidery.
+  Inner Pages: Adding new inner pages with videos and easy-to-follow tutorials to encourage people to try hand embroidery.

-  **Q&A chat box:** Adding a question and answer box so users can quickly get help with their questions.
+  Q&A chat box: Adding a question and answer box so users can quickly get help with their questions.

 - __Accessibility__
+The site was designed with semantic HTML to enhance accessibility.
+Additionally, alt and aria-labelledby attributes were implemented to support screen reader navigation.
 ## Technology

 ## Deployment